-The Norton NRS 588 - or 'rotary' Norton racer - was the brainchild of engineer Brian Crighton.
+The Norton NRS 588 - the 'rotary' Norton racer - was the brainchild of engineer Brian Crighton.
 His innovative project was at first rejected by Norton management.
-Crighton threw the bike together, anyway - in the caretaker's shed!
-Subsequently, it performed so well in speed tests that Norton's top brass had a change of heart.
-They gave the green light for the bike's development.
+Crighton built the bike anyway, off his own bat.
+In the caretaker's shed!
+Subsequently, it performed so well in speed tests that Norton's top brass had a sudden change of heart!
+They flashed the green light for its development.

 Riders Trevor Nation and Steve Spray were joined at the hip with the 'JPS Norton'.
-Their immaculate leathers - black, silver and gold - were an iconic sight at British circuits.
-They blended in beautifully with a bike guaranteed to make misty-eyed any seasoned spectator of the time.
-Top racer 'Rocket Ron' Haslam also played a pivotal part in the bike's success.
+In their black, silver and gold leathers, they and the bikes were a stunning sight at British circuits.
+'Rocket' Ron Haslam, too, played a pivotal part in the bike's success.

-Revered for its jet-like straight-line speed, the rotary's engine braking - or lack of it - made cornering more of a challenge!
-This could be the source of considerable mirth... so long as no-one was seriously injured!
-The Norton NRS 588, then, was an iconic race-bike.
-All thanks to Brian Crighton, and his powers of perseverance ... and self-belief!
+Revered for its jet-like straight-line speed, the rotary engine's braking - or lack of it - made cornering much more of a challenge!
+The rear end snaking this way and that on entry was often the source of much spectator mirth.
+The Norton NRS 588, then, was an iconic British race bike - one guaranteed to render misty-eyed race-goers of the time.
+And all thanks to Brian Crighton ... and his powers of perseverance!